seung-lab/osteoid/osteoid/formats/ostd/SPEC.md

 num_paths | len_1, len_2, ..., len_n

 Where the lengths are the number of vertices in each path.
-Each path is assigned an ID numbering from 0.
+Each path is assigned an ID numbering from 0. num_paths is a u64 little endian.
+Each len is the smallest data type that will hold Nv, the number of vertices in the skeleton part.

 The next section is the links between paths: